supercollider/supercollider/README_LINUX.md

    $> export SC_JACK_DEFAULT_INPUTS="system"
    ```

- * SC_JACK_DEFAULT_OUTPUTS comma-separated list of jack ports that the server's outputs should be connected to by defaul>t.
+ * SC_JACK_DEFAULT_OUTPUTS comma-separated list of jack ports that the server's outputs should be connected to by default.

    ```
    $> export SC_JACK_DEFAULT_OUTPUTS="system:playback_1,system:playback_2"